Tesla investors approve stock split; Musk to add factories

 Musk sold some shares of Tesla for the Twitter purchase and had planned on using other shares as collateral.

-Shareholders also elected Ira Ehrenpreis and Kathleen Wilson-Thompson to the Tesla board.
+Shareholders also re-elected Ira Ehrenpreis and Kathleen Wilson-Thompson to the Tesla board.